seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 Use a footnote in your post by using the footnote icon in the WordPress editor or by using the shortcode: [mfn]this will be a footnote[/mfn] The plugin will automatically associate sequential numbers with each plugin.

 On desktop, footnotes will appear as a tooltip when the user clicks on the number.
 On mobile, footnotes will expand as a section below the current text.

+You can also use the [mfn-list] shortcode to display a list of footnotes used in the article.

 See the GitHub repository at: https://github.com/seankwilliams/modern-footnotes